skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > BLINDNESS OF THE QUEEN.
 >
 > Now, all of this was due to a screw-up on my part.
 This book should
-> have been at the Mages Archives on the southeast tip of the island.
+> have been at the Magus Archives on the southeast tip of the island.
 > A secret chamber here in the guildhall really doesn't make a lot of
 > sense, but this was a book I intended for them to find if they
 > reached the Archives.
 They earned it, and I wanted them to have the